UPDATE: Feb. 17, 2025

+In 2022, several EFCA churches were impacted by flooding in eastern Kentucky.
+More than 9.5 inches of rain fell in less than 48 hours.
 Many families were unable to evacuate as roads and bridges were overrun with water flowing off of the hills and into the narrow valleys.
 The rivers and creeks swelled to unprecedented levels, sweeping homes off of foundations and killing at least 37 people.
 Many more homes, businesses and churches were inundated with mud and water.

 Pastor Darcy Owens of Clear Creek Evangelical Free Church in Hazard, Kentucky estimates about 75-80% of his church families were affected, with several families losing everything.
-These families were not covered by flood insurance, so they will all be dependent on FEMA or help from non-profits and churches.
+In total, five EFCA church communities were affected by the flooding in 2022.
+These same church communities are now in crisis again following large-scale flooding in the region in 2025.

 Pray

-- For God to be glorified and His Kingdom advanced by the service and compassion of churches in the wake of this crisis
+• For God to be glorified and His Kingdom advanced by the service and compassion of churches in the wake of this crisis

 Serve